 Encouraging secondment and short-term employment opportunities for developing countries experts in test laboratories of international standards development organizations (SDOs) and manufacturers, in particular in the area of conformance and interoperability testing.

-Organizing in-depth tutorials on implementation of ITU-T Recommendations.
+.

-Offer to the extent possible, through Provision, by the TSB, of fellowships to eligible countries to attend relevant ITU-T meetings.
+Offer to the extent possible, through the TSB, a greater number of fellowships to developing countries that meet the necessary requirements to attend relevant ITU-T meetings.

 Programme 4: Fundraising for bridging the standardization gap